 Carrying on from the previous point, one of the metrics that Google and other search engines use in their ranking algorithms is ‘dwell time’.
 That’s how long someone stays on your website before clicking away.
 The longer you can keep their attention, the better.
 That’s why it can be a good idea to have a video on your homepage or even as a background to your top slider.
 The user is immediately engaged and is more likely to remain on the website.

 If you host your videos on YouTube, views from the popular video-sharing site can drive new traffic to your website.
-YouTube is the second most popular website after Google, so law firms can certainly benefit from maintaining a presence on this platform.
+In October 2022, Google was the most popular size followed by YouTube, so law firms can certainly benefit from maintaining a presence on this platform.

 Google also boosts posts and pages with a variety of content, like video and imagery, in addition to written content.
 Make sure to take advantage of YouTube’s tags, description, and closed captioning features to add more searchable keywords to your video.